 What You’ll Need For the Cinnamon Syrup

-- 1 cup water
+- 1 cup water filtered or tap

 - 1 cup brown sugar packed

-2 tablespoons whipping cream
+- 2 tablespoons heavy whipping cream

 What You’ll Need For the Bread Pudding

 - 2 tablespoons unsalted butter softened to room temperature

 - 1 large loaf Challah bread torn into 1 and 2-inch pieces to equal roughly 8 cups; may substitute a Panettone loaf